Galileo-Galilei/kedro-mlflow/docs/source/0_getting_started/02_installation/01_installation.md

 conda create -n <your-environment-name> python=<3.[6-8].X>
 ```

-For the rest of the section, we assume the envirpnment is activated:
+For the rest of the section, we assume the environment is activated:

 ```console
 conda activate <your-environment-name>